 If I book a car that is too small/big can I upgrade/downgrade on arrival?

-Please feel free to take your passengers and luggage into your nearest Peugeot showroom to ensure you fit before you make your reservation.
+Please feel free to take your passengers and luggage into your nearest Peugeot showroom to help choose the best vehicle for your needs.

 I've heard that a diesel model is cheaper to run.
 Is this true?

 Diesel is approximately 10% cheaper than petrol in most countries through Europe plus it goes further, however petrol vehicles are cheaper than diesel vehicles plus they are becoming more and more fuel efficient which is minimising the overall differential.